harness/developer-hub/university/instructor-led-training/continuous-delivery.md

 :::info

 Instructor Led Training can be delivered in a shared virtual, dedicated virtual, or dedicated on-site fashion.
-Please reach out to [university@harness.io](mailto:univerity@harness.io) for the availability to schedule a dedicated sessions.
+Please reach out to [university@harness.io](mailto:univerity@harness.io) for the availability to schedule a dedicated session.

 :::